Wopke Hoekstra: Early beginnings

 Hoekstra was the treasurer of the CDA-affiliated foundation Eduardo Freistichting and board member of the local CDA association in Amsterdam.
-Ahead of the 2010 elections, Hoekstra was offered a spot on the party's candidate list for the House of Representatives, but he did not accept it, preferring to continue working at McKinsey.

 In December 2010, it was announced that Hoekstra was a candidate for the Senate election of 2011, for which he was indeed elected, and sworn in on 7 June 2011 as its youngest member.
 Membership of the Senate is a part-time position, and therefore Hoekstra continued as consultant with McKinsey.
 On 6 December of the same year, he gave his maiden speech during the debate on a tax-related topic.
 In the Senate, he stood out as the party's spokesperson for pensions.
 He was not reluctant to deviate from the party line on a number of ethical issues: he was the only CDA senator to vote in favour of a ban on civil servants refusing to marry same-sex couples (weigerambtenaar) and to vote in favour of legal status for lesbian parents (meemoederschap).
 He was reelected in 2015.
-Ahead of the 2017 general election, Hoekstra helped writing the CDA's manifesto.
+Ahead of the 2017 general election, Hoekstra helped write the CDA's manifesto.

 Hoekstra was nominated by the parliamentary press in 2013 as 'political talent of the year' and in 2016 he was the second-youngest person in the De Volkskrant top-200 of influential Dutch people.
 In 2016, he was one of the lead architects of the party platform.